 Decreases in Government funding in the late 1980s meant NSW Aboriginal Legal Service had to restrict service delivery to Criminal matters.

-In 1991 the Royal Commission into Black Deaths in Custody was handed down.
+In 1991 the Royal Commission into Aboriginal Deaths in Custody report was handed down.
 It found that the fundamental causes for over-representation of Aboriginal people in custody were those factors which bring Aboriginal people into conflict with the criminal justice system in the first place.
 The report suggested that the most significant contributing factor was the disadvantaged and unequal position which Aboriginal people find themselves in society – socially, economically and culturally.
 It recommended that Aboriginal Legal Service providers extend beyond legal advice to investigation and research into law reform.

 In 1997, the Justice of the High Court of Australia, The Hon Justice Michael Kirby AC CMG delivered a speech saying: “When the Australian Constitution was written in the 1890s,… the law-making for the Aboriginal people (and the Torres Strait Islanders) was substantially reserved to the States.
 By our Constitution, Aboriginals did not even have to be counted in the national census.
 The power to make special laws for people of any race excluded laws for the Aboriginal people.
 It took a referendum in 1967 to expunge this affront from the Australian Constitution and to steer successive federal Parliaments and Governments into the provision of special laws for the indigenous people of this country.
 The settler societies which were established by the British in the four corners of the world are still in the process of adjusting their legal systems and societies to afford greater respect for, and protection of, the indigenous peoples who were substantially displaced.”